 If there is a form of payment the agency cannot process, or has made a policy decision not to accept, the application will not be valid when accompanied by that form of payment.

 Similarly, if there is a form of payment the agency can only accept in a specific way, the application will not be valid when accompanied by that form of payment made in a different way.
-For example, if the agency is only able to accept credit card payments made over the phone, even if the applicant includes their credit card details on the application form, the application will not be valid until the applicant makes payment in a way the agency is able to process.
+For example, if the agency is only able to accept credit card payments made over the phone, the application will not be valid until the applicant makes payment in a way the agency is able to process.

 In these circumstances, applicants should be advised of the payment issues as quickly as possible.
-This is particularly important where they have used the credit card space on the approved form, as they should not be penalised because the approved form does not accurately reflect the agency's situation.
 It would also be best practice to include any payment limitations on the agency's website.